robbiecic/Meetadoo-UI-VueJs/README.txt

 Selected:
+- Actions table doesn't have a loader whilst waiting on data
 - When assigning people to actions it saves weird in the dynamo - like {'S': 'robert.cicero@test.com'}
 - Actions page
     - List of all the actions in your meetings.
 Can filter by assignee or tags.
 Clicked tag from top banner which applies the filter.